Datoneguy246/SQLITE3-Backend-Guide/SQLITE3 Database Guide.md

 $result = $db->query("YOUR_SQL_QUERY_HERE")->fetchArray();
 ```

-If you need to send data from your database to your client, you can *echo* the data you need to send, and the web-request will recieve that data as a string variable.
+If you need to send data from your database to your client, you can *echo* the data you need to send, and the web-request will return that data as a string variable.